 Garmin’s offering here is the more expensive Forerunner 45 and 45S (smaller version), despite being the budget Garmin option with several smart features, this Garmin is over-priced.
 If you are wowed by an app like Garmin Connect then DO get the Garmin and if you want running features on the watch then get the iD.FREE.

-Summary: Pace 2 has better features for your money that Garmin Forerunner 245 *BUT* the Garmin phone app is superior to Coros.
+Summary: Pace 3 has better features for your money than Garmin Forerunner 255 *BUT* the Garmin phone app is superior to Coros.

-If you don’t want to risk a challenger brand like Coros AND if you want an awesome platform then revert back to last year’s winner – Polar Vantage M, which is now widely discounted.
-Even recommending that excellent Polar watch leaves a spanner in the works as the replacement Vantage M2 has now arrived.
+If you don’t want to risk a challenger brand like Coros AND if you want an awesome platform then get an updated version of 2020’s winner – Polar Pacer Pro, which is now widely discounted.

-Either the Garmin FR945 or Polar Vantage V2 is the best premium running watch.
+Either the Garmin FR955 or Polar Vantage V2 is the best premium running watch.
 The Garmin has more smart features and more peripheral features, the Polar is packed full of running features and is a better-made watch (I’d say prettier, too).
-If you want a small-format premium watch you’d go for the Garmin FR745 which is kinda the same as the Garmin FR945 but smaller.
-The Fenix 6 ranges are highly comparable effectively they are the same features in a more robust metal case.
+If you want a small-format premium watch you’d go for the Garmin FR745 which is kinda the same as the Garmin FR955 but smaller.
+The Fenix 7 ranges are highly comparable effectively they are the same features in a more robust metal case.